Low Cost Exploration in Premiere Mining Jurisdictions

 - Cameron VMS nickel-copper-cobalt project returned grab samples grading 1.35 percent cobalt, 0.86 percent nickel, 0.23 percent copper and greater than 2,000 ppm bismuth.

 Flagship Property: Bootleg Lake Gold Project, Saskatchewan

-The Bootleg Lake Gold Project hosts high-grade gold and base-metal volcanogenic massive sulphide (VMS) targets near the city of Creighton, Saskatchewan, and five kilometers from Flin Flon, Manitoba.
-Searchlight Resources has the option to earn a 75-percent interest in the 3,718-hectare property which contains three past-producing gold mines with historic estimates: the Bootleg/Rio Mine, the Henning Maloney Mine and the Newcor Gold Mine.
+The Bootleg Lake gold project hosts high-grade gold and base-metal volcanogenic massive sulfide (VMS) targets near the city of Creighton, Saskatchewan, and is located five kilometers from Flin Flon, Manitoba.
+Searchlight Resources holds a 51-percent interest in the 3,718-hectare property which contains three past-producing gold mines with historic estimates: the Bootleg/Rio mine, the Henning Maloney mine and the Newcor gold mine.
 There are also a number of additional gold and copper occurrences on the project including possibly mineralized tailings from previous production.
 Excellent exploration infrastructure is in place, offering the potential for lower cost exploration at Bootleg Lake.

 Historical resource estimates (non NI 43-101)